 OVERVIEW: This funder primarily supports higher education but also funds local causes in Anderson, South Carolina, in the areas of education, health, culture, and social services.
-Letters of inquiry are accepted, and grants are awarded once per year.
+It accepts letters of inquiry, and awards grants once per year.

 FUNDING AREAS: Education, health, cultural affairs, social services